AHS is committed to making your healthcare experience as comfortable as possible.

 Use Distraction: Distracting yourself or shifting your attention away from the immunization or procedure can help you feel more at ease.
 If you want, tell your healthcare provider or support person what distraction technique(s) work best for you.
 Encourage children to use distraction techniques before and during the appointment.

 Use Positive Language: Remember what CTC comfort strategies worked well and use them the next time.
 Consider sharing your positive experience with others.
 If you're a parent/guardian, language is a helpful tool to improve the confidence and experience for those who you are caring for.

 For more information on what to expect and how to prepare for your COVID-19 immunization, visit:

-CTC principles are offered within Alberta Precision Laboratories in Calgary and surrounding areas, at: Alberta Children's Hospital and South Health Campus outpatient collection laboratories,
+CTC principles are offered within Alberta Precision Laboratories in Calgary and surrounding areas, including all Patient Service Centres and collection sites in:

 You may find the following resources helpful in preparing yourself or your child for a laboratory collection:

 Commitment to Comfort was established and developed at the Alberta Children’s Hospital.
 See Resources for more information.